2023 Audi A4 allroad

 8.5/10

 The standard three-zone climate control system is a nice touch.
 It provides plenty of coverage from vents, but with a prominent whoosh sound.
 The back seat has vents and temperature control.
-The Allroad has heated front seats with the option for ventilated front seats and heating for the rear seats and steering wheel.
+The Allroad has heated front seats and a heated steering wheel with the option for ventilated front seats and heating for the rear seats.

 The standard three-zone climate control system is a nice touch.
 It provides plenty of coverage from vents, but with a prominent whoosh sound.
 The back seat has vents and temperature control.
-The Allroad has heated front seats with the option for ventilated front seats and heating for the rear seats and steering wheel.
+The Allroad has heated front seats and a heated steering wheel with the option for ventilated front seats and heating for the rear seats.

 Interior